Ready for an adventure? Call +44 (0)2381 449447 or email info@different-travel.com Your Account

 Arcade – Barro

 It’s an impressive day on the Camino today as we climb the ancient stone road of Verea Vella da Canicouva, which leads uphill past fields and into a forest.
-After we pass through the forest our views turn to vineyards, from whose grapes the local Albarino wine is made, and you can spot distant mountains ahead.
+After we pass through the forest, our views turn to vineyards, from whose grapes the local Albarino wine is made, and you can spot distant mountains ahead.
 We pass through Pontevedra, the second most important city in Galicia.
-There may be time to visit the circular church of the Pilgrim Virgin; built for pilgrims in the 18th century, its floorplan is in the recognisable shape of a pilgrim’s scallop shell.
-We continue on to Barro where we will get picked up by vehicle to transfer back to Pontevedra for dinner and an overnight stay at the hotel.
+There may be time to visit the circular church of the Pilgrim Virgin; built for pilgrims in the 18th century, its floor plan is in the recognisable shape of a pilgrim’s scallop shell.
+We continue to Barro, where we will get picked up by a vehicle to transfer back to Pontevedra for dinner and an overnight stay at the hotel.

 Length: Approx 22km / 13.6 miles